vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ---

 Peakboard applications are often used with BI tools.
-We discussed this topic back in [this article](/best-practice-powerbi-for-map-integration.html) where we embedded a Power BI map.
-In today's article, we will do something similar, but with Tableau.
+We discussed this topic in [this article](/best-practice-powerbi-for-map-integration.html) where we embedded a Power BI map.
+In today's article, we will do something similar, but with [Tableau](https://www.tableau.com/).

-Unlike with Power BI, there isn't a dedicated control for Tableau Dashboards.
-So we use the HTML control and put some dynamic HTML code in.
+Unlike with Power BI, there isn't a dedicated control for Tableau dashboards.
+Instead, we use the HTML control and put some dynamic HTML code in.
 The control processes this code and displays the HTML-based dashboard.

-The tricky part here is authenticating ourselves.
+The tricky part here is the authentication.
 Tableau provides a token to access the Tableau portal and dashboard as an external app.
 To get this token, we need a Peakboard extension called the *Tableau Token Generator*.
 Here's what this extension does:
 1. Generate a Tableau token.
 2. Generate some dynamic HTML.
 3. Inject the newly generated token into the dynamic HTML.